Gaurav1251/Devops_Tasks/K8s/README.md

     4. Kubernetes Deployment Using Pre-built Docker Images for Student Application : This guide helps you deploy a student application on Kubernetes using pre-built Docker images for its database, backend, and frontend components.
 Kubernetes enables efficient scaling and management of containerized applications across various environments.

+    5. Deploy Dockerized 3-Tier Architecture with Angular Frontend, Java Backend, and RDS on Kubernetes : This project outlines the steps to deploy a 3-tier architecture consisting of an Angular frontend, Java backend, and MariaDB (hosted on Amazon RDS) using Kubernetes.
+The infrastructure is set up to run as Dockerized containers orchestrated by Kubernetes, with backend communication facilitated via a NodePort service.

 **Note: More tasks will be added as we cover more Kubernetes use cases.**

 **🛠 Prerequisites**